 For insect bites, rub a few drops on the affected area.

 Usually, I wait till there’s someone coming from Southeast Asia and then I order lots of it.
 But since this is not always possible – Southeast Asia is just not a region where you get a lot of Nigerians going to or coming from, unlike the UK or US for instance – I tend to be miserly about the way I use my Yu Yee oil.

-HOWEVER, I just realized that you can order it from Amazon and since Amazon now delivers to Nigeria (I ordered something and it got to me, Yay!), this is just perfect.
+HOWEVER, I just realized that you can order it from Amazon and since Amazon now delivers to Nigeria (I ordered something and got it, Yay!), this is just perfect.

-DISCLAIMER: I have not ordered Yu Yee oil from Amazon so do so at your own ristk.
+DISCLAIMER: I have not ordered Yu Yee oil from Amazon so do so at your own risk.

-Now that I’ve gotten that out of the way, click on this link to order the oil from the Yu Yee store on Amazon.
+Now that this is out of the way, click on this link to order the oil from the Yu Yee store on Amazon.

 I hope you enjoyed reading this review as much as I enjoyed writing it.
 Have you used Yu Yee oil?
 What was your experience?